InternetHealthReport/gsoc/ihr-contributor-handbook.md

 # **3. What is the Internet Health Report (IHR)?**
 ## 3.1.
 The Problems we solve

 Understanding and monitoring Internet topology is crucial to troubleshoot connectivity issues, improve resiliency, and understand the evolution of the Internet.
-There are measurement platforms (e.g RIPE Atlas) that can help in these regards, but they mostly provide raw data that need to be processed to get real insights, and this is not an easy task because the volume and velocity of these datasets are quite daunting.
+There are measurement platforms (e.g. RIPE Atlas) that can help in these regards, but they mostly provide raw data that need to be processed to get real insights, and this is not an easy task because the volume and velocity of these datasets are quite daunting.
 The Internet Health Report (IHR) aims to fill this gap by providing an analytics platform for Internet infrastructure data.
 At its core, IHR ingests mainly BGP and traceroute data and computes network metrics such as AS Hegemony and RTTs.
 These are then presented in the form of interactive reports on the [IHR website](https://www.ihr.live/en).
 There are currently three types of reports, the [global report](https://www.ihr.live/en/global-report) contains recent anomalies identified across all networks, and [country](https://www.ihr.live/en/country) and [network](https://www.ihr.live/en/network) display all computed metrics for a certain country or AS.

 ## 3.2.
 Our Vision